sanchitmittal28/reach-android-sample/README.md

     android:name="com.indooratlas.android.sdk.API_SECRET"
     android:value="your-api-secret-will-go-here" />
 ```
-*Note: To check the usages of Indoor Atlas in this sample app, you need to provide these values in `secrerts.xml` file which can be found under res>values folder*
+*Note: To check the usages of Indoor Atlas in this sample app, you need to provide these values in `secrets.xml` file which can be found under res>values folder*

 Running Reach SDK with indoor providers require you to add `WAKE_LOCK` permission
 ```xml